Domesticating Subpoenas

 Step Two: Serving the Subpoena

-The Rules of Civil Procedure for the state in which the subpoena is to be served will need to be followed.
+You will need to follow the Rules of Civil Procedure for the state where the subpoena is to be served.

 Step Three: Deposition or Discovery

-After the subpoena is served, you can move forward with the deposition, testimony, discovery, or producing of records and documents in line with the state laws.
+After serving the subpoena, you can then move forward with the deposition, testimony, discovery, or production of records and documents in line with the state laws.

 States That Don’t Recognize the Act